cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 Some of the dataset names are quite difficult to intuit what they mean.
 Others should be roughly understandable.
 For example,

 * **DoubleElectron** contains mainly events with at least two electrons above a certain energy threshold.
-* **SingleMu** contains mainly events with at least one muon above a certain momentum threshol.
+* **SingleMu** contains mainly events with at least one muon above a certain momentum threshold.
 * **MinimumBias** events are taken without any trigger or selection criteria.

 **Run period**